leauxgan1/PortfolioSite/README.md

-# PortfolioSite
+# Portfolio Site
-Repository for an Astro project used to generate my professional portfolio static site.
-Not to be confused with the github pages repository, where the generated files are held and displayed via github pages.
+This is the repository for an Astro project used to generate the static files for my professional portfolio.
+The styles for this website are inspired by the Neobrutalist theme template provided by Astro, though it doesn't use any of the code provided by that theme package.